Stop Garden Pest Without Chemicals – Organic Gardening For Beginners

 After a 2-year infestation of them, I was thrilled to find such an easy fix.

-These visitors can do an insane amount of damage is very short time and can frustrate anyone that is organic gardening.
+These visitors can do an insane amount of damage in a very short time and can frustrate anyone that is organic gardening for beginners.

-If you are new to gardening I would just assume you will be visited by any of these animals and prepare your defense tactic now.
+If you are new to gardening I would just assume you will be visited by any of these animals and prepare your defense tactics now.

 I have tried the VHS tape fencing and yes that did work but only for the dear.
 You can see exactly how it is done here.
-The buzzing sound the tape makes when strung tautly between your fence posts scares the deer off.
+The buzzing sound the tape makes when strung tautly between your fence posts does actually scare the deer off.

 Unfortunately, the rabbits and gophers did not care one hoot about the fence and kept on snacking.